 Fun Fact!
 Today (November 10, 2017) marks the 40th anniversary of China opening the Great Wall to tourism.

-So to honor one of the world’s most incredible feats of architecture, we wanted to share some photos from last year’s “Orphans of Beijing” journey, as well as share a few facts that are equally awe-inspiring.
+So to honor one of the world’s most incredible feats of architecture, we wanted to share some photos from last year’s “Orphans of Beijing” China volunteer program, as well as share a few fun facts about the Great Wall of China that are equally awe-inspiring.
 Let’s kick this thing off by dispelling a few popular rumors.

 The “Great Wall of China” is the official name of China’s Great Wall